econnet/econ/do.rst

 If more are concerned, decisions are democratic, either

 - by direct vote or
-- though elected or otherwise agreed delegation
+- through elected or otherwise agreed delegation

-There is an implicit delegation if all agree that

-- an econ develops a part of the product or
-- takes on another role, like coordinating or marketing

 There is **no boss**, neither in an econ, nor in an econ lattice.

-Someone coordinating does not decide, but mediates an agreement.
+Someone initiating or coordinating does not decide, but mediates an agreement.
+The less coordination needed, the better.

-.. _`limited_liability`:
+.. _`dogovernment`:

-:limited liability:

-There are differences of `limited liability`_ between jurisdictions, so econ defines its own limited liability, which should be compatible with major jurisdictions.

-A limited liability econ lattice (`LLE`_) is independent of `legal entity`_ acquired in a local jurisdiction.

-The `LLE`_'s purpose is to interact with the local government on behalf of those living in that government area.
-For an international econ lattice it might be necessary to create an `LLE`_ per government.
+:government:

+..
+How to make econ members profit from the ownership protection of society's laws?

+The only interest of the government is taxes.

+- Selling adds the `VAT`_ to the final product as required by the government
+- Tax of econ is according location of econ.
+  So profit taxation spreads over more governments with one as a special case.

+If there are disputes, a specific jurisdiction needs to be used.
+That is not an interest of the government, but rather of the econ, creditors or product customers.

+The jurisdiction is per product, which is represented by the bottom econ.
+The government of the bottom econ provides the jurisdiction.

+Governments have the concept of `limited liability`_.
+The bottom econ should be a `legal entity`_ with `limited liability`_ (LLE) according used jurisdiction.
+The `LLE`_ is

+- per product
+- does not have employees

+The `LLE`_ does not own

+- the product nor
+- the bank account
+- nor anything else related to the product

-Initial capital coming from those founding the `LLE`_ are loans to the `LLE`_.
+Initial capital coming from those founding the `LLE`_ are loans to the `LLE`_ and don't produce ownership.

-Founding an `LLE`_ must not produce ownership.
+Founding an `LLE`_ does not produce ownership.

 Only subsequent working on the product produces ownership, independent of whether

 - founders or
 - non-founders

+The `LLE`_'s does not have profit.
+Every income from product sale is a loan granted to the `LLE`_.

+The `LLE`_

+- records the ownership and
+- distributes the product profit
+- takes the responsibility for the product according `limited liability`_

+The econs working on product parts have their own responsibility to interact with their government, whether the same or different.
+Concentrating the effort of government interaction to saves effort

+- is up to the econs
+- not product specific and therefore
+- outside the `LLE`_

-.. _`content`:
+.. _`docontent`:

 :content:

-The product lattice is mapped to more repos according content encapsulation, with one repo a special case.
+The product information is mapped to more repos according content encapsulation, with one being a special case.

-- governance (rules, monitoring, `SOP`_'s, contracts, licenses, ...)
+- product governance (values, rules, monitoring, contracts, ...) (this repo)
-- finance (expenses, income, ...)
+- product financing (expenses, income, liabilities, ...)
-- work shares and algorithms used to calculate ownership
+- product development (hardware, software, test, development docs, usage docs, license, ...)
-- product records (`DMR`_, `DHF`_, ...)
+- product production (`SOP`_'s, `DMR`_, `DHF`_, ...)
-- marketing
+- product marketing

-- development
+All repos have *work share* information for the repo.
+The work share needs to be stored with the content created, because the license demands profit distribution according work share.

-The members of a product lattice need to have access to information that allows them
+The *members* are owners and have access to all information.
+It allows them

-- to do their work (development and product records)
+- to do their work (development and production)
-- to check the fairness (work share's, financial books and marketing)
+- to check the fairness (work share's, financing and marketing)
 - interact (governance)

-The members have access to all repos, because the repos are a communication channel.
+The repos are a communication channel.
-So even if delegation reduces the actual need to access certain repos, communication to the delegation needs to be able to link to the information.
+Even if delegation reduces the actual need to access certain repos, communication to the delegation needs to be able to link to the information.

-The content itself is linked across repos.
+The content is linked across repos.

+*Non-members*

-Others just need access to the development repo(s), not to information about the product lattice.
+- get access to the development repo(s) according |informopenness| value
+- do not get access to information about the organization of the development

-.. _`products`:
+.. _`doproduct`:

-:products:
+:product:

-An econ lattice does not provide work as service for companies outside its lattice, because work does not produce ownership in the outside economy.
+An econ does not provide work as service to an outside company to produce a product without also profiting from the sales of the product.

-Instead the product lattice
+The econ lattice

 - produces a finished (technical) product
 - maintains and improves the product
 - helps in using the product
 - possibly recycles the product

+The product is the output item to the outside economy.
+There are also input items from the outside economy.
+Work refers only to the conversion of input items to the product.

+Only product parts that are developed internally need work and thus an econ.
+Product parts from the outside economy need work to select the right version and supplier, but there is no need for a separate econ.

-The **product lattice** exists during the `product lifetime`_, from development to recycling.
+The `LLE`_ exists during the `product lifetime`_, from development to recycling.

-A new product has a new product lattice.
+A new product has a new `LLE`_ and a new econ lattice, as every econ corresponds to a product work part.

-A new version of a product can also have a new or changed product lattice.
+A new version of a product has the same `LLE`_, but possibly a changed econ lattice.

-The income for a product version is distributed according the product version's ownership.
+The income for a product version is distributed according the *product version*'s ownership.

 If a product gets modified, some work might be replaced.
 Then the according worker's share becomes smaller with the new product version.